dskrypa/cli_command_parser/docs/_src/configuration.rst

 :choice_delim: Delimiter to use between choices in usage / help text.
 Defaults to ``|``.
 :show_group_tree: Whether there should be a visual indicator in help text for the parameters that are members of a given group.
 See :ref:`documentation:Group Formatting` for more info.  (default: False)
+:group_tree_spacers: The spacer characters to use at the beginning of each line when ``show_group_tree`` is True.
+  Must be a 3-tuple (or other sequence with 3 items) of spacer strings to be used for (mutually exclusive, mutually dependent, other) group members, respectively.
+See :attr:`.CommandConfig.group_tree_spacers` for more information about the default values.
 :show_group_type: Whether mutually exclusive / dependent groups should include that fact in their descriptions (default: True)
 :command_formatter: A callable that accepts 2 arguments, a :class:`.Command` class (not object) and a